Whether you have been working with wood all your life or just getting started, having the proper tools is a must to do the job right.

 The tape measure has taken the place of the folding rule thanks to its compact design and ease of use.

-However, folding rules can be used as a guide when cutting boards.
+However, folding rules are fundamental and can still be used as a guide when cutting boards.

 9- Wrench